rishabhamga/clento-app/WEBSITE_ANALYSIS_FIX.md

    ```
 5. Monitor logs for successful analysis

-The system should now perform fresh AI analysis and provide detailed results instead of empty logs.
+The system should now perform fresh AI analysis and provide detailed results instead of empty logs, **and work reliably in both local and cloud environments**.